BLACK AXE

 -- [Black Axe#2], Daredevil : Ninja#3 ((Black Axe#2 (fb, bts), Daredevil: Ninja#3(fb), 3

-The Black Panther's dialogue seemed to imply that he know Robert Hyde and Black Axe were one and the same at the time he applied for the Vibranium.
+The Black Panther's dialogue seemed to imply that he knew Robert Hyde and Black Axe were one and the same at the time he applied for the Vibranium.
 There is nothing to rule out the possibility that they had met before.
 We were never told why Hyde wanted the Vibranium.
 Also, we were never told what metals were used to construct Black Axe's armor.
-Considering his advanced age, Black Axe may well have had encounters with the Wakandan civilization even before T'Challa was born.
-Perhaps future writers of Black Panther might touch on this once Hudlin is finished with his run.
-I dread to think of what Hudlin himself would do...
+Considering his advanced age, Black Axe may well have had encounters with the Wakandan civilization even before T'Challa was born - and his handbook entry confirms this.
+Perhaps future writers of Black Panther might touch on this.

 According to Death's Head (Minion), the historians of Earth 2020 had spent ages tracking Black Axe down.
 These historians claimed there was evidence he'd lived for thousands of years, was unstoppable and uncatchable; an assassin without equal.
 They also claimed he had retired because there was no one left to challenge him.
 Presumably Black Axe's counterpart from Earth 2020 either remained in retirement, or the resumption of his career didn't attract much attention.